arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Aggregate functions.md

     This function returns the approximate histogram of a specific column.

 -   Parameters
-    -   buckets: the number of buckets for grouping values in the column whose approximate histogram is to be returned.
+    -   buckets: the maximum number of buckets in the column whose approximate histogram is returned.
 The value must be of the BIGINT type.
-    -   value: the column whose approximate histogram is to be returned.
+    -   value: the column whose approximate histogram you want to obtain.
 The column must be of the DOUBLE type.
 -   Return value

     This function returns a value of the `MAP<DOUBLE,DOUBLE>` type.
-In the return value, a key indicates an x coordinate, and its value indicates the height on the approximate histogram of the column.
+In the return value, a key indicates an x-coordinate, and its value indicates the height on the approximate histogram of the column.

 ## PERCENTILE\_APPROX